-Parents should inform the office and the student's guide in writing of any food or drink ALLERGIES or any SPECIAL DIETARY needs.
-Please indicate any allergies on the Student Information form and if severe, complete a Food Allergy & Anaphylaxis Emergency Care Plan form available in the office or on our website.
+Parents should inform the office through the Parent Portal and the student's guide in writing of any food or drink ALLERGIES or any SPECIAL DIETARY needs.
+Please indicate any allergies in the Parent Portal and if severe, complete a Food Allergy & Anaphylaxis Emergency Care Plan form available in the office or on our website.

-A packed lunch should be sent in the morning with the students who stay all day.
+A packed lunch should be brought in the morning with the students who stay all day.
 Students' names must be clearly marked on their lunch boxes.
 Please send items that require no refrigeration or use the type of lunch box that keeps food cold.
 Students need to pack eating utensils in their lunches when needed.

-The study of nutrition is part of
+The study of nutrition is part of the curriculum.

-the curriculum.
 Students will learn how to choose a well-balanced diet with sufficient, but not excessive, caloric content that is low in sugar, salt, and fat with minimal preservatives and adequate fiber.
 Students should be encouraged to help shop for and prepare their own lunches and snack items with good nutrition in mind.